nf-core/genomeqc/README.md

 **ecoflow/genomeqc** is a bioinformatics pipeline that compares the quality of multiple genomes, along with their annotations.

-The pipeline takes a list of genomes and/or annotations (from raw files or Refseq IDs), and runs commonly used tools to assess their quality.
+The pipeline takes a list of genomes and annotations (from raw files or Refseq IDs), and runs commonly used tools to assess their quality.

-There are different ways you can run this pipeline.
+There will be three different ways you can run this pipeline.
 1. Genome only, 2.
 Annotation only, or 3.
 Genome and Annotation.
+**Only Genome plus Annotation is functional**

 <!-- TODO nf-core:
 For an example, see https://github.com/nf-core/rnaseq/blob/master/README.md#introduction